jupyter/accessibility/CONTRIBUTING.md

 > - work as a team to get the pull requests merged
 > - show progress towards an accessibility _Roadmap_

+## Community Structure
+Put some information about how the Jupyter community structure is organized here

 ## Core Workflow

 1. get a free GitHub account